Hi, thanks for clicking that “BIO” link! Here’s some stuff about me…

 I’ve spent a great deal of my life performing Shakespeare (I started in 4th grade), and as I’ve gotten older people have even paid me to do it, which means I’ve fooled them into believing I wouldn’t do it for free.
 Let’s keep it that way!

 More recently I’ve found my groove appearing on TV shows where I usually (but not always) die in rather violent ways including: Daredevil (death by gunshot to the back of the head), The Following (death by stab wound to the throat), The Blacklist (death by car bomb), Person of Interest (near-death by stab wound to the sternum–but let’s face it, despite dialog to the contrary, everybody thinks I died in this one, too), Boardwalk Empire (death to the guy I’m there to assassinate–sorry), and Veep (zero deaths–my sincere and profound apologies).

 Besides dying on TV, I continue to appear on stage, most recently with Cleveland Play House, The New York Shakespeare Exchange, and Ohio Shakespeare Festival.

-Finally I’m repped by the greatest people I could possibly hope to have my back, Caralie Chrisco and Harris Spylios of Davis/Spylios Management.
-I could not do any of this without them, and most especially without the support of my family, friends, and mentors (extended family) along the way.
+Finally I’m repped by the man, the myth, the legend Harris Spylios of Davis/Spylios Management.
+Special shout-out to Caralie Chrisco who guided me with Harris for several years.
+I could not do any of this without those two, and most especially without the support of my family, friends, and mentors (extended family) along the way.
 If you are one of these people, thank you from the bottom of my heart!
 And if you aren’t, it’s never too late to join!

 P.S.
-Should you want to bump into me mumbling audition lines or baseball box score lamentations under my breath, you’d do best to visit Astoria, Queens.
+Should you want to bump into me mumbling audition lines or baseball box score lamentations under my breath, you’d do best to visit Jersey City, NJ.